Amy Casey Cooks

 • Add a protein ~ Make the ratatouille a hearty dish by adding some protein.
 Stir in a can of drained chickpeas or cannellini beans.
 Or toss in cooked shrimp or shredded chicken.

-• Make it a sauce ~ Add the ratatouille to a blender and whirl with a little chicken stock.
+• Make it a sauce ~ Add the ratatouille to a blender and whirl with a little stock.
 Toss with hot or cold pasta and lots of fresh basil.
 Add some fresh mozzarella too.

 Frequently asked questions